redis/redis-doc/commands/bitcount.md

 Using the `SETBIT` command this is trivial to accomplish, identifying every day with a small progressive integer.
-For instance day 0 is the first day the application was put online, day 1 the next day, and so forth.
+For instance, day 0 is the first day the application was put online, day 1 is the next, and so forth.

-Every time a user performs a page view, the application can register that in the current day the user visited the web site using the `SETBIT` command setting the bit corresponding to the current day.
+Every time a user performs a page view, the application can register that in the current day, the user visited the website using the `SETBIT` command setting the bit corresponding to the current day.

-Later it will be trivial to know the number of single days the user visited the web site simply calling the `BITCOUNT` command against the bitmap.
+Later it will be trivial to know the number of single days the user visited the website by simply calling the `BITCOUNT` command against the bitmap.

 A similar pattern where user IDs are used instead of days is described in the article called "[Fast easy realtime metrics using Redis